 Associate professor, Bruce Breland, and assistant professor Roy Lichtenstein were yearlings in the art department when they were asked to judge the Spring Weekend float parade.
 Sigma Tau Chi won fraternity honors with “Air Power”.
 Roy did a painting a few years before entitled “The Aviator”.
 I repainted it on the float pulled by the 1957 Chevy Bel Air.

 In 1958 Lichtenstein was scrambling as an artist, adapting to trends, justifying “career”.
-By this time abstract expression/impressionist painting style had spread to colleges and universities across the planet, and Roy was just another full-time teacher joining the crowd, hoping to stay relevant while steadying a new life in obscurity.
+By this time the abstract expression/impressionist painting style had spread to colleges and universities across the planet, and Roy was just another full-time teacher joining the trend, hoping to stay relevant while steadying a new life in obscurity.
 “The Aviator” (1954) was an original style he could have taken further with expressive freedom while working and helping to raise a family after uprooting Isabel (his wife) from a life she was good at back in Cleveland.

 Yet even in Oswego obscurity, with plenty of time and few excuses not to be productive (as an artist), Roy produced very few paintings.
 And what he did make must have made him feel like a copycat imposter.
 Several attempts at abstract impressionism come up forced and flat, to my eye and feeling anyway.
 Roy must have hated them!
 His painting colleagues David Campbell, Harvey Harris, and Bruce Breland were no slouches.
 All seemed ambitious in practice.
 Certainly a tacit (un) healthy competition was present.
 None of them were buddhas, and each probably thought himself a Pope in his own mind.
 Not then (or now) was there an artist counseling center to assist creatives in combating the ego.
 And yet artistically (then and now), each was poised to become greater than their dreams.
 A paycheck earned while teaching practices they practiced.
 Time galore for contemplation.
-A tremendous fresh water lake, green hills in summer, the cold, dreadful winds of winter… No struggle necessary to please the eyes of others… To perfect oneself impossibly as a person, to learn to love the world… Oops!
+A tremendous fresh water lake, green hills in summer, the cold, dreadful, wonderful winds of winter… No struggle necessary to please the eyes of others… To perfect oneself impossibly as a person, to learn to love the world… Oops!
 I’m projecting again…

 The sorority winner at the parade was “Music Around the World” created by the Arethusa Eta members.
 It was too much for me to include it in the painting.
 I already achieved a personal record in hours spent cursing the oils.